 Beyond is another complement to Walt's park.
 While Disneyland features Main Street, U.S.A. (a turn-of-the-century Midwest town, idealized and perfected as if from the eyes of a child), California Adventure now features a Californian equivalent: Buena Vista Street.

-The Pacific Electric Red Car Trolley dings its way down the street, passing Oswald's gas station (a celebration of the long-forgotten cartoon Walt invented before Mickey), the Elias and Company Department Store (modeled after the grand, elegant department stores of the era), Julias Katz and Sons artistic supplies shop, and the Fiddler, Fifer, and Practical Cafe (named for Disney's Three Little Pigs, but overlaid with an in-universe story of a trio of sisters who sing and dance throughout Los Angeles and Hollywood).
+The Pacific Electric Red Car Trolley dings its way down the avenue, passing Oswald's gas station (a celebration of the long-forgotten cartoon Walt invented before Mickey), the Elias and Company Department Store (modeled after the grand, elegant department stores of the era), Julias Katz and Sons artistic supplies shop, and the Fiddler, Fifer, and Practical Cafe (named for Disney's Three Little Pigs, but overlaid with an in-universe story of a trio of sisters who sing and dance throughout Los Angeles and Hollywood).

 At the end of the street, the Sun Icon is long gone.
 In its place stands the gorgeous, stunning Carthay Circle Theatre.
-Of tremendous importance to California history, Walt’s story, and the Disney Company, Los Angeles’ iconic Carthay Circle Theatre is where Walt risked it all to premier the world’s first full-length animated feature film: Snow White and the Seven Dwarfs.
+Of tremendous importance to California history, Walt’s story, and the movie industry, Los Angeles’ iconic Carthay Circle Theatre is where Walt risked it all to premier the world’s first full-length animated feature film: Snow White and the Seven Dwarfs.
 Not only is the glowing recreation of this old Los Angeles movie palace a stunning piece of architecture... it's also a worthy counterpart to Sleeping Beauty Castle – a deserving icon of the reborn park.

 It's fitting that while Disneyland features the iconic Partners statue of Walt and Mickey surveying their life's work, California Adventure instead features a Californian equivalent: a sculpture of a young Walt and an early, pie-eyed Mickey, newly arrived in California with luggage in hand, gazing up at the Carthay Circle Theatre.
 The statue's name?